W. R. E. Murphy: Civil War

 In December 1921, the Anglo-Irish Treaty was signed between British and Irish leaders, resulting in the setting up of the Irish Free State.
-Conflict over the Treaty among Irish nationalists ultimately led to the outbreak of Civil War in June 1922.
+Conflict over the Treaty among Irish nationalists ultimately led to the outbreak of the Civil War in June 1922.

-In 1922 Murphy enlisted as a general in the new National Army of the Irish Free State.
+In 1922 Murphy became a general in the new National Army of the Irish Free State.
 After the start of the Civil War, he was put in command of troops charged with taking posts held by the anti-Treaty IRA in Limerick.

 At the Battle of Killmallock in July–August 1922, he was second in command to Eoin O'Duffy.
 His troops successfully dislodged the anti-Treaty IRA from positions around Killmallock in Limerick but Murphy was criticised for his tendency to 'dig in' and resort to trench warfare rather than rapid offensive action.

 Afterwards, he was put in overall command of Free State forces in County Kerry until January 1923.
 He lobbied Richard Mulcahy, commander in chief, for 250 extra troops, to bring his command up to 1,500 and help to put down the guerrilla resistance there.
-In the early stages of the guerrilla war he organised large scale 'sweeps' to break up republican concentrations in west Cork and east Kerry.
+In the early stages of the guerrilla war, he organised large-scale 'sweeps' to break up the republican concentrations in west Cork and east Kerry.
 These met with little success, however.
 Murphy exercised overall command in the county but day-to-day operations were largely run by Brigadier Paddy Daly, of the Dublin Guard.

-In October, in response to continuing guerrilla attacks on his troops, Murphy ordered a curfew to be put into place in Tralee from 10:30 until 5:39 every night.
+In October, in response to continuing guerrilla attacks on his troops, Murphy ordered a curfew to be put into place in Tralee from 10:30 until 5:30 every night.

-In December, Murphy wrote to Mulcahy that the, "Irregular [Anti-Treaty] organisation here is well nigh broken up", and suggested the end of the war in the county was in sight.
+In December, Murphy wrote to Mulcahy that the "Irregular [Anti-Treaty] organisation here is well nigh broken up", and suggested the end of the war in the county was in sight.
 His optimistic prediction proved premature, however.

 On 20 December, Murphy sentenced four captured republican fighters to death under the Public Safety Act for possession of arms and ammunition.
 However, the sentences were to be called off if local guerrilla activity ceased.
 Humphrey Murphy, the local IRA Brigade commander, threatened to shoot eight named government supporters in reprisal if the men were executed.
-Eventually their sentence was commuted to penal servitude.
+Eventually, their sentence was commuted to penal servitude.

 In January 1923, Murphy was promoted from his command in Kerry to "responsibility for operations and organisation at the national level" in the army.
 Paddy Daly took over as commanding officer in Kerry.
 Murphy later voiced the opinion that Daly had been a bad choice, given his implication in the Ballyseedy massacre and other events of March 1923, in which up to 30 anti-Treaty prisoners were killed in the county.

 Police career

-Murphy left the National Army after the end of the Civil War in May 1923 and became first Irish commissioner of the Dublin Metropolitan Police.
+Murphy left the National Army after the end of the Civil War in May 1923 and became the first Irish commissioner of the Dublin Metropolitan Police.
 He later became deputy commissioner of the Garda Síochána, when DMP was merged with the new national police force in 1925.
 He held this post until his retirement in 1955.